wp-plugins/rs-feedburner/readme.txt

 2. You can optionally enter your comments feed url on FeedBurner, FeedPress, or FeedBlitz if you have one setup.

 You are good to go...it's that easy.
+After this, just log into your FeedBurner, FeedPress, or FeedBlitz account to view your subscriber data.

 = Other Notes =